openstack-archive/tripleo-heat-templates/roles/README.rst

    configuration would be skipped for the role.
 The names should match those defined in network_data.yaml

+* rhsm_enforce: (boolean), optional, default to true.
+Some role may not follow the EUS stream constraint, like CephOSD or composed Ceph Mon/Mgr.
+This switch ensures that we can model this and disable the check when it is not needed.
+Note that on non Red Hat environment this switch has no effect.

 Working with Roles
 ==================
 The tripleoclient provides a series of commands that can be used to view